SciCoQA: Quality Assurance for Scientific Paper--Code Alignment: Results

 \subsection{Validation of Unlabeled Discrepancies}

-To better understand the \textit{precision} of the models, we analyze GPT-5's, Gemini 2.5 Pro's, and GPT-OSS 20B's generations.
-We select the predictions for $12$ NLP papers that were not matched to a ground truth, yielding a total of $135$ discrepancies (results in Table~\ref{tab:precision-analysis}).
-We select NLP papers to leverage our own domain expertise, as validating discrepancies is challenging and requires a detailed understanding of the paper and its implementation.\looseness=-1
+To better understand the precision of the models, we analyze GPT-5's, Gemini 2.5 Pro's, and GPT-OSS 20B's generations.
+We select predictions from $20$ papers in NLP and CV that were not matched to a ground truth, yielding a total of $224$ evaluations.
+We select these papers to leverage our own domain expertise, as validating discrepancies is challenging and requires a detailed understanding of the paper and its implementation.
+We report results of this precision analysis in Table~\ref{tab:precision-analysis}.

-Overall, we find that Gemini 2.5 Pro does not make significant errors, achieving a precision of $92.9\%$.
-Its two errors were due to preprocessing (an omitted term in a formula during OCR) and an ambiguity within the paper, a nuance even noted in the model's generation.
-GPT-5 followed ($81.4\%$), primarily failing due to paper ambiguities or misinterpretations, or incorrect assumptions about third-party library functions.
-Finally, GPT-OSS 20B struggles most ($67.2\%$), frequently misunderstanding the code logic (e.g., it fails to align variables that are named differently in the paper and code or misinterprets conditional execution paths).\looseness=-1
+Overall, we find that Gemini 2.5 Pro does not make significant errors, achieving a precision of $94.1\%$.
+Its three errors were due to preprocessing (an omitted term in a formula during OCR), an ambiguity within the paper (a nuance even noted in the model's generation), and the incorrect recall of another paper's formula.
+GPT-5 follows ($85.7\%$), primarily failing due to paper ambiguities or misinterpretations, or incorrect assumptions about library functions.
+Finally, GPT-OSS 20B struggles most ($67.0\%$), frequently misunderstanding the code logic (e.g., failing to align variables named differently in the paper and code or misinterpreting conditional execution paths).

-We further construct a pooled ground truth for the $12$ analyzed papers.
+Taking inspiration from information retrieval benchmarks where incomplete relevance judgments are common \citep{buckley-voorhees-2004-retrieval-incomplete}, we construct a pooled ground truth from the $20$ papers.
 We aggregate the discrepancies originally annotated in \scicodeqa with the verified ones identified by the models (excluding minor ones, which are mostly discrepancies related to mismatching settings that can typically be resolved via configuration or the CLI).
-This results in a comprehensive set of $67$ distinct paper-code discrepancies (results in Table~\ref{tab:precision-analysis-extended}).
-We find that the number of discrepancies uniquely identified by the models is high (see also Table~\ref{tab:precision-analysis}), and recall remains low ($43$-$60\%$), confirming our main experiment's findings that model recall is limited.
-GPT-5 achieves the best precision-recall tradeoff, obtaining an F1 score of $67.3\%$.\looseness=-1
+This results in a comprehensive set of $129$ distinct paper-code discrepancies, and we report the results in Table~\ref{tab:precision-analysis-extended}.
+We find that the number of discrepancies uniquely identified by the models is high (see also Table~\ref{tab:precision-analysis}), yet recall remains low ($41$--$56\%$), confirming our main experiment's findings that model recall is limited.
+GPT-5 achieves the best precision-recall tradeoff, obtaining an F1 score of $64.7\%$.
+We evaluate all $22$ models against this pooled ground truth in \S\ref{sec:pooled-precision-analysis}, confirming that recall remains the primary bottleneck.
+We make the annotations from the precision analysis public, so future work can leverage them as well for detailed analysis.